lauren-briggs/work-day-scheduler/README.md

 - Using an IF statement to check if the current time matches the number in the id name (hourEl) - IF they are equal ===, chang the background colour to #E5C8ED (by using a $(this) and DOM traversal - .children('.description), and adding the class "present" that was defined in [a](./assets/css/style.css) to show the current time.
 IF they aren't equal, but the hourEl number is higher than the currentTime number, change the bg colour to show that the hour is in the future.
 IF neither of the previous conditionals prove to be true, then the hourEl number must be lower than the currentTime, so change the bg colour to show the time has passed.

 - Changed the '.description' divs in [a](index.html) to input tags (type="text") to allow for user input and removed the border.

+//Created an event listener for "click" on any/all of the save buttons.
+//When the save button is clicked:
+- prevent default refresh
+- create a variable called eventName to hold the users input value (name of event)
+- create a variable called timeOfEvent to hold the time of the event
+- console log these values
+- create a local storage item with the key using the value from timeOfEvent (meaning each hour gets a different storage item) and the value using the text from the eventName.
+- Console log: "You have successfully saved the event " + eventName + " at " + timeOfEvent